alexanu/afk_trader/README.md

  If you'd like to replicate this project head over to the readme.md in the cfn directory

+ ### This is not financial advice.
+Only risk what you are willing to lose when participating in the stock market.
+The Maintainers of this repository are not responsible for your gains or losses when utilizing this bot.

  ## Architecture
 ![](architecture.png)

 Streaming Data is sourced from the Alpaca Trade markets (https://alpaca.markets/) containing information on particular stocks (In this case, Bitcoin).
 A python file residing on an EC2 instance continuously pulls the data via the alpaca trade api and orchestrates buy/sell orders based upon a simple RSI strategy.

+## Infrastructure
+The project is housed in the AWS ecosystem, packaged into two CloudFormation templates and utilizes the following resources:

+**VPC:**
+-   Custom built VPC with two subnets (1 private, 1 public)
+-   IGW, NATGW and Route Tables

+**Secrets Manager:**
+-   For storing connection variables and API tokens

+**S3 Bucket with versioning enabled:**
+-   For storing the source code files

+**t3.xlarge EC2 Instance:**
+-   For running Afk Trader

+# Warning:

+You will incur AWS charges when you deploy this bot.
+Some of the most expensive things in this project are as follows:
+-   t3.xlarge EC2 instance: $0.1670 / hr (On-Demand mode)
+-   NATGateway: $0.045 / hr plus data processing charges

+### Again, THIS IS NOT SOMETHING WHICH IS FREE TO RUN.
+YOU WILL INCUR CHARGES!!!